The Cabin at the End of the World: Film adaptation

 Knock at the Cabin is an adaptation of The Cabin at the End of the World.
-It was written, directed, and produced by M. Night Shyamalan, and stars Dave Bautista, Jonathan Groff, Ben Aldridge, Nikki Amuka-Bird, and Rupert Grint FilmNation Entertainment signed an option with Tremblay in late 2017, prior to the book's publication.
+It was written, directed, and produced by M. Night Shyamalan, and stars Dave Bautista, Jonathan Groff, Ben Aldridge, Nikki Amuka-Bird, and Rupert Grint.
+FilmNation Entertainment signed an option with Tremblay in late 2017, prior to the book's publication.
 Steve Desmond and Michael Sherman wrote the initial draft, and their script was rewritten by Shyamalan.
 The film was released by Universal Pictures on February 3, 2023.

+The film deviates from the book, most notably in that Wen does not die and Eric is sacrificed, unambiguously averting the apocalypse.
+Additionally, the death order of Sabrina and Leonard is swapped.